MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/virtual-time-zone.md

 ---
 title: Virtualized container time zone
 description: Learn how to configure the time zone in a container.
-author: brasmith-ms
+author: meaghanlewis
-ms.author: roharwoo
+ms.author: mosagie
+ms.date: 01/23/2025
 ms.topic: how-to
-ms.date: 06/15/2021
 ---

 # Virtualized time zone

-> Applies to: Windows Server 2022
+> Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019,

 Windows containers support the ability to maintain a virtualized time zone configuration separate from the host.
 All of the configurations traditionally used for the host time zone have been virtualized and are instanced for each container.
 With this feature, Windows containers offer the following behaviors: